Healthy Potato Salad

 Mayo mixed with non-fat Greek yogurt for dressing

 Now that you have all your vegetables prepared and tossed together, you are ready to put on the dressing.
 You could use just mayonnaise, but a useful tip for making healthy potato salad, is to use half mayonnaise and half non-fat Greek yogurt.
 (You can use regular plain yogurt, but the Greek yogurt has a better texture for this application.)
+This adds more protein and calcium while reducing fat and calories.

 Sea salt, turmeric, and paprika